CodytTorgerson/CodytTorgerson/README.md

 - (¬‿¬) Hallole I’m @CodytTorgerson
 - 🐱‍🚀 I am Fullstack 🕸 Developer 🐱‍🚀
 - Currently programming alot of TypeScript/JavaScript
-- Used to program alot of Python 🐍
+- I Used to program alot of Python 🐍

 <!---
 CodytTorgerson/CodytTorgerson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.